rahulbajaj0242/ArtExplorer-Pro/README.md

 - View detailed information about each artwork or artifact
 - Save favorite artworks and artifacts for later viewing
 - View past search history

+## Technologies Used

+ArtExplorer Pro was built using the following technologies:

+- **React**: Used to build the user interface of the application.
+- **Next.js**: Used to create server-side rendered pages and handle routing.
+- **MongoDB**: Used to store user data such as registration, login, favorites, and search history.
+- **Material UI**: Used to create the UI components and design of the application.
+- **React Bootstrap**: Used to create additional UI components and design of the application.
+- **Cypress**: Used to create end-to-end tests to ensure the application is functioning as expected.
+- **GitHub Actions**: Used to create a CI/CD pipeline to automate the deployment process.

 ## Getting Started